 There are no limitations imposed by our current memorandum and articles of association on the rights of non-resident or foreign shareholders to hold or exercise voting rights on our shares.
-In addition, there are no provisions in our current memorandum and articles of association governing the ownership threshold above which shareholder ownership must be disclosed.
+In addition, there are no provisions in our current memorandum and articles of association that require the Company to disclose shareholder ownership above any particular ownership threshold.